MaximilianLloyd/patternvault.nvim/README.md

 ## ⇁ The Problem:
-You're working on a codebase and write an clever search and replace regex, but you loose it and now have to try and piece together how you did it
+You're working on a codebase and write an clever search and replace pattern, but you loose it and now have to try and piece together how you did it

 ## ⇁ The Solution: